 West Nile virus is everywhere, and often times, people are infected with the virus without even knowing it — but that doesn’t have to happen to you and your family.

-With the recently confirmed cases of West Nile virus in sentinel chicken flocks around the greater Palm Beach County area, it is crucial that you contact us at Native Pest Management today to schedule a free inspection of your property from our team of mosquito control experts.
+With the recently confirmed cases of West Nile virus in sentinel chicken flocks around the greater Palm Beach and Broward county areas, it is crucial that you contact us at Native Pest Management today to schedule a free inspection of your property from our team of local mosquito control experts.

 At Native Pest Management, we are dedicated to keeping your property free of mosquitos.
 We are confident that our mosquito reduction treatments are effective, and will re-treat your property for free if you continue to have any mosquitoes.